dvddarias/rdocker/README.md

 ##Dependencies & Configuration

 **Basically None**.
-If you can login to your server over ssh this script should work out of the box.
+If you can login to your server over ssh and run docker commands this script should work out of the box.

 Just remember:
 - The user you log in with should have permissions access the `/var/run/docker.sock`.
-- It uses `ssh` to connect to the host so you should also have the the appropriate permissions.
+- It uses `ssh` to connect to the host so you should also have the the appropriate permissions (private-key, password, etc..).
 - On the remote host it uses: python, bash, and ssh but these are already installed on most linux distributions.
 - Needless to say you need `docker` installed on both computers ;).